JRSoftware92/spoof-gmail/README.md

 You should be able to access the app via your browser at `localhost:3000`.

+NOTE: One bug to note is that you'll need to click the 'Inbox' tab to load the data initially.
+This is something I meant to address but ran out of time for.
+I'd resolve it by adjusting when I call my action creator for retrieving the folder data for the selected folder.
+That appears to be a simple problem of timing with Redux actions.

 ## Summary

 This challenge is to code a working toy clone of the GMail frontend, using React.js.